Shluffy/Shluffy/README.md

 - Hi, I’m @Shluffy or dogsmakemehappy on scratch
-- I mainly know javascript, and some css and html
+- I mainly know javascript, and html, and some css